Long Ya Men: History

 The Keppel passageway was used by Asian and early European sailors and traders for hundreds of years to sail past Singapore.
 Between 1405 and 1433, Zheng He made seven voyages to more than 30 countries, travelling in fleets of up to 300 ships to the South Pacific, Indian Ocean, Persian Gulf and Africa.
 The admiral travelled on the order of the Chinese Emperor to establish trade relations with countries west of China.
 He is believed to have sailed through the waters off Labrador Park, though whether he landed in Singapore is uncertain.
-In the 17th century, the passageway was abandoned in favour of the wider and more open Main Straits, that lies south of Pulau Satamu, where Raffles Lighthouse stands today.
+In the 17th century, the passageway was abandoned in favour of the wider and more open Main Straits, that lies south of Pulau Satumu, where Raffles Lighthouse stands today.

-Sir Stamford Raffles of the British East India Company did not know of the "Lot's Wife", or the deep water harbour it led to when he landed in Singapore in January 1819.
+Stamford Raffles of the British East India Company did not know of the "Lot's Wife", or the deep water harbour it led to when he landed in Singapore in January 1819.
 William Farquhar, the first British Resident and Commandant of Singapore, wrote to Raffles on 2 September 1819 that he had founded a new harbour west of the settlement.
-The two rock outcrops were subsequently blown up by the Straits Settlements Surveyor, John Thomson, in August 1848 to widen the entrance to the new harbour.
+The two rock outcrops were subsequently blown up by the Straits Settlements Surveyor, John Turnbull Thomson, in August 1848 to widen the entrance to the new harbour.

 Commemoration

-In July 2005, a 6m high stone replica of Long Ya Men was put up near its original site by a joint collaboration involving the Singapore Tourism Board, the Maritime and Port Authority of Singapore and the National Parks Board.
+In July 2005, a 6m high stone replica of Long Ya Men was put up near its original site by a joint collaboration involving the Singapore Tourism Board (STB), the Maritime and Port Authority of Singapore (MPA) and the National Parks Board (NParks).
 This was part of a three-month-long celebration of the 600th anniversary of Zheng He's maiden voyage, which began in Nanjing, China.
-A storyboard telling Long Ya Men's significance to Singapore and Zheng He's story, was also put up next to the replica.
+A storyboard telling Long Ya Mens significance to Singapore and Zheng He's story, was also put up next to the replica.

 The authorities had initially planned for the replica to replace the red Berlayer Beacon, but the Singapore Heritage Society was against the decision, saying the beacon was itself a heritage site and should not be destroyed because the beacon has been at Labrador Park since the end of World War II.
 The replica was finally built just meters away from the beacon.
 The authorities hope the symbolic replica can serve to preserve the memory of Long Ya Men, which is an important part of Singapore's maritime history, for future generations and visitors familiar with the historical voyages of Zheng He.